-FCA cases are unique because other than the federal and state False Claims Acts, there aren’t many examples for an individual to have standing to sue for somebody else’s harm.
+FCA cases are unique because other than the federal and state False Claims Acts, there aren’t many examples for an individual to have the standing to sue for somebody else’s harm.
 Under most tort law, if it’s your knee that got injured in an accident or in a medical malpractice claim, you can sue.
 Maybe individuals can sue for emotional distress if a loved one is killed or injured, but they would need a pretty direct relationship to the harm in order to sue under most situations in this country.
-The False Claims Act has a qui tam provision which allows individuals to sue on behalf of the government, and that really is an unusual right that is important to take very seriously and not let anyone take away.
+The False Claims Act has a qui tam provision that allows individuals to sue on behalf of the government, and that really is an unusual right that is important to take very seriously and not let anyone take away.

 In fact, in the state of Wisconsin, the legislature moved to get rid of the State False Claims Act.
-These cases can be very complicated cases, usually because government contracting is relatively big business, and/or because there’s a large regulatory structure involved if it’s a healthcare case.
-It can get complicated even in a case which is a clear violation of the Anti-Kickback Statute, even when that law provides essentially direct liability for the False Claims Act.
+These cases can be very complicated cases, usually, because government contracting is a relatively big business, and/or because there’s a large regulatory structure involved if it’s a healthcare case.
+It can get complicated even in a case that is a clear violation of the Anti-Kickback Statute, even when that law provides essentially direct liability for the False Claims Act.
 You still have to show what the inducement was, and how the Anti-Kickback Statute was violated—specifically, who did what to get some kind of wrongful referral or wrongful business or induce a doctor or a service provider to buy a particular product or drug.

 There are safe harbors under the Stark Law and the Anti-Kickback Statute.
 That can get complicated quickly.
 If it’s a defense contract, it’s likely to involve a lot of money and a lot of specifics and a lot of specifications that can get complicated.

-What complicates False Claims Act cases is usually the industry from which the case arrives to the lawyer.
+What complicates False Claims Act cases is usually the industry from which the case arrives at the lawyer.
 At this point, the lawyer has to know about the False Claims Act and sometimes rely on the client for their expertise in the industry, or at least work with the client to become more expert in it.